hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 Now can you tell me how large the payload should be?
 It has to be divisible by `dsize` in order to achieve double alignment.
 Only in this way can the total block size (8+8+16N) be divisible by `dsize`.
 Hence, a side product is that the `min_block_size` for each block should be 32B.

 Now comes the most important part!
-How should we align payload? **!!!We are aligning payloads, not headers!!!**.
+How should we align payload?

+**!!!Remember: we are aligning payloads, not headers!!!**.

 The answer is surpriseingly easy.
 The structure has automated it for us.
 There is nothing we need to explicitly do to preserve double alignment w.r.t. payload.
 Why?